pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 done faster this way.
 As research progresses, the output is presented in an incremental, natural way.

-With research, the pre-publication peer review makes more sense in a print paradigm, where a paper is printed once and can't be changed after publication.
+As practices in traditional research, the pre-publication peer review makes more sense in a print paradigm, where a paper is printed once and can't be changed after publication.
 While we are familiar with this paradigm, and much of academia uses it, paper publications are just not a very good fit for the research process.
 It was just all that was available at the time.

 If you are not convinced, take a look at the open-source software movement.
 I know that software is not research, but the underlying processes are very similar.
 A software developer's research output is, if you will, the source code.
-Using some sort of iterative methodology, the developer will build little pieces of functionality.
+Using some sort of iterative methodology, the developer will piece little bits of functionality together until, eventually, he will arrive at a sophisticated product.
 The researcher "develops" conclusions in a similar manner.
-I will have more to say about this in a later article.
+I may have more to say about this in a later article.

 ### Beyond Wikis

 Research is messy.
 Sometimes it just doesn't fit very well in a four page research paper.
-There are some excellent examples of the use of wikis in research dissemination, such as [Scholarpedia](http://www.scholarpedia.org/), wikis are still based on the research paper model.
+While there are some excellent examples of the use of wikis in research dissemination, such as [Scholarpedia](http://www.scholarpedia.org/), wikis are still based on the research paper model.
 Collaboration occurs only during the writing of the paper, and not during the whole research process.